 Email your request to email@example.com with a copy of your dependent’s passport identification page(s) and for you and your dependent's stay in the U.S.

 Your expenses are listed on your current Form DS-2019

 Your dependent's expenses should be calculated based on: $1600 per month for your first dependent family member and $485 per month for each additional dependent family member.

 Options for Dependents to Work or Study in the U.S.

-J-2 Dependent Spouse or Child: permitted to engage in part-time or full-time studies in the U.S. upon applying for J2 employment authorization from USCIS.
+J-2 Dependent Spouse or Child: permitted to engage in part-time or full-time studies in the U.S. Employment permitted while in the U.S. only upon applying for J2 employment authorization from USCIS.